 The issue with unpasteurized juice for sales to consumers should be noted.
 All unpasteurized juice must be labeled as such, per the U.S. Food and Drug Administration (FDA), due to potential microbial hazard.
 Hazards include Listeria and E. coli 0157:H. It is not recommended that this item be maintained in a non-pasteurized form.

 Packaging

 Modern packaging of purees and puree concentrates utilizes some form of aseptic totes.
-There are a number of different styles, including stainless steel totes that can be sterilized and reused; reusable plastic totes with disposable aseptic liners; or large (275 to 300 gallon) fiberboard disposable totes.
-It is important to note that none of these container types are designed for frozen use.
-Freezing and thawing destroys the integrity of the disposable fiberboard totes, and the plastics can become brittle and/or break.
+There are a number of different styles, including stainless steel totes that can be sterilized and reused;

 WFLO Commodity Storage Manual